TheOtherRolesAU/TheOtherRoles/README.md

 The Time Master won't be affected by the rewind.\
 \
 **NOTE:**
-- Only movement and kills are affected (not cooldowns, meetings, tasks, ...)
+- Only the movement is affected by the rewind
 - A Vampire bite will trigger the rewind.
 If the Time Master misses shielding the bite, he can still shield the kill which happens a few seconds later.
 - If the Time Master was bitten and has his shield active before when a meeting is called, he survives but the time won't be rewinded.
 - If the Time Master has a Medic shield, he won't rewind.